 “Humans are pattern-seeking story-telling animals, and we are quite adept at telling stories about patterns, whether they exist or not.”
 Michael Shermer

-“People think dreams aren’t real just because they aren’t made of matter, of particles.
+“People think dreams aren't real just because they aren't made of matter, of particles.
 Dreams are real.
 But they are made of viewpoints, of images, of memories and puns and lost hopes.”
-Neil Gaiman“Those who tell the stories rule the world.”
-Hopi American Indian proverbClick To Tweet
+Neil Gaiman

 Connect with people in your community who like, share, and comment on your content.
-There are many people who are afraid to like or comment and they just watch or lurk on social media.
-Keep in mind that there may be many people that check your social media pages or blog that you never know about.
-Building through conversations over time can build enough momentum to entice other people to join the conversation.
+Many people are afraid to like or comment, and they watch or lurk on social media.
+Remember that many people may check your social media pages or blog that you never know about.
+Building through conversations over time can build enough momentum to entice others to join the conversation.